Azure-Samples/data-extraction-using-azure-content-understanding/docs/architecture.md

           "analyzer_id": "test-analyzer"
       }
     ],
-    "lease_config_hash": "<sha256-hash-of-lease-configs>"
+    "extraction_config_hash": "<sha256-hash-of-extraction-configs>"
 }
 ```

-**NOTE(\*):** The lease config hash is a SHA-256 hash computed from the set of lease document configurations.
-This hash uniquely identifies the lease document configurations and helps detect changes or duplicates.
+**NOTE(\*):** The extraction config hash is a SHA-256 hash computed from the set of document configurations for Azure AI Content Understanding.
+This hash uniquely identifies the extraction document configurations and helps detect changes or duplicates.

 ## Document Ingestion Workflows